sudar/wp-irc/readme.md

 After activation, go to the widgets configuration page.
 You should find the IRC Widget under available widget.

+== Screenshots ==

+1. The following screenshot shows how the widget will be displayed

 == Changelog ==

 ### v0.1 (2009-07-29)